Jo-Malo/exchange_rate/README.md

 ## What if the service is down?

-If THE ECB service is down then the library is designed to return an error message.
+If ECB service is down then the library is designed to return an error message.
 Once the data has been fetched, you should still have previous data to obtain most recent rates.

 ## Limitations